sreeram0407/EmotionDetection/README.md

 - Based on the FER2013 dataset
 - Uses TensorFlow and OpenCV for implementation
-- Inspired by various facial emotion detection research papers
+- Code by Sreeram Kondapalli and Caleb Musfeldt